 - Quinoa delivers a powerful punch of protein, fiber, folate, iron and much, much more.

 - Chickpeas provide something we’re all looking for, satiety.
 People who eat chickpeas report feeling satisfied with their food and as a result, eat less throughout the day.
 You GO Chickpeas!
 Maybe that’s because the garbanzo bean (the chickpea’s other name) is chockfull of fiber.
 Just 2 cups delivers all the fiber you need in an entire day!
 Chickpeas also deliver nutrients such as manganese, folate, iron, and protein.
-All good stuff.

 - Ground Flax Seeds are one of the best sources of omega-3 fats.
 They also deliver on selenium, B1, and copper, in addition to other goodies.

-So, these Vegan Sweet Potato Veggie Burgers are probably the healthiest veggie burgers on the planet, but is that all?
+So, these Sweet Potato Quinoa Burgers are probably the healthiest veggie burgers on the planet, but is that all?
 I mean, isn’t there anything else that matters besides being healthy?
 Well, now that you mention it, there is something else that’s pretty important when it comes to eating.
 Taste.
 Don’t worry, I’ve got that covered too.

 Just think about that one for a minute.
 It’s pretty hilarious.